Parental Leave Income Gap Planner

 • Months Until Leave Begins tells the calculator how long you have to prepare.

-Suppose a parent normally brings home $5,500 per month and plans a 16-week leave.
-Their employer pays 80% of normal pay for 8 weeks, short-term disability pays 60% for 6 weeks, the state benefit is $300 per week, and they will use 2 weeks of PTO.
+This parental leave example uses the same mix of pay, benefits, and household bills that many families juggle in real life.
+Suppose one parent normally brings home $5,500 per month and plans a 16-week leave.
+Their employer replaces 80% of pay for 8 weeks, short-term disability replaces 60% for 6 weeks, the state benefit is $300 per week, and they plan to apply 2 weeks of PTO.
 Their partner continues earning $3,000 per month.
-Household expenses during leave are expected to be $5,200 per month, they already have $4,000 saved for leave, there are 6 months left before leave begins, and they want an extra $1,500 cushion.
+Household expenses during leave are estimated at $5,200 per month, there is already $4,000 saved for leave, there are 6 months left before leave begins, and the household wants an extra $1,500 cushion.

-Comparing a normal month with a leave month
+Comparing a normal month with a parental leave month

 Category Typical Month Before Leave Average Month During Leave